JDMcE/jdmce.github.io/_posts/2020-06-15-NahamCon-CTF-Writeup.md

 ...
 ```

-I used [beautifier.io](https://beautifier.io/) to deobfuscate the code.
+I used [beautifier.io](https://beautifier.io/) to de-obfuscate the code.

 ```js
 (function(_0xe943x1) {